-4.8 Procurement, Contracting & decommissioning approach
+4.8 Procurement , Contracting & decommissioning approach

-It is projected that £9.854m will have been spent on housing related support in 2011/12 via contracts with 49 providers, with individual annual values of £20k to £750k.
+The final aspect of the consultation related to the procurement, contracting and decommissioning approach to be sued to achieve the savings.
+In 2011/12 there were contracts with 49 providers, with individual annual values of £20k to £750k.
 Contracts have previously been on either a block or subsidy basis with a set of performance indicators attached to them and collected by the Supporting People team through a standard pro-forma and Excel workbook.

-It is proposed that to deliver savings, an open tender programme will be undertaken through an EU compliant competitive tendering exercise in line with the timeline set out below.
+It was proposed that to deliver savings, an open tender programme will be undertaken through an EU compliant competitive tendering exercise in line with the timeline set out below.
 This tendering approach is proposed for all services to be commissioned apart from the centralised hub service (set out in 4.3 above).